MyWarp/mywarp.github.io/README.md

 ## Build

 The site is build with [Middleman](https://middlemanapp.com).
+Templates are written in Haml, styles in Sass.
 To build it yourself, make sure that Ruby, Rubygems and Imagemagick are installed and configured, then clone this repository and run:

 ```
 bundle install